Rajputsuraj11/Healthcare-Management/README.md

 Build & Deploy a Medical Health Management Blockchain Dapp | Solidity, Hardhat, Next.js, Context AP and web3 providers

-In this comprehensive tutorial, we will guide you through the process of building and deploying a Medical Health Management Dapp on the blockchain.
-This step-by-step video covers everything from setting up the development environment to deploying the smart contracts and building a user-friendly frontend.
-Here's what we'll cover:

 ## Project Overview